jdk24/fossgis_project/report/report.md

 ### 4.3 Interpolation
 Air quality and air pollution are spatio-temporal  ('4-D') data.
 Meanwhile, the measurements of air pollution by official or distributed measuring stations are point-data.
-An analysis of the concentation of particulate matter within the city of Stuttgart needs to interpolate the measured concentration of particulate matter at one station with its surrounding environment.
+An analysis of the concentration of particulate matter within the city of Stuttgart needs to interpolate the measured concentration of particulate matter at one station with its surrounding environment.
 Within its scope, this analysis aims for a two dimensional modelling of the atmospheric concentration of PM via Free and Open Source GIS.